-The maximum period for enrolment for a fulltime candidate is:
+The maximum period of enrolment for a parttime candidate is:

 - a.
-For Part I and II: four years - b.
-For Part II only: three years - (b) i.
-With the approval of the Academic Board, a candidate may be enrolled as a part-time candidate. - A part-time candidate is one who, because of employment, health, family or other reasons, is unable to devote his or her full-time to study and research. - iii.
-The minimum period of enrolment for a parttime candidate is: - a.
-For Part I and II: three years - b.
-For Part II only: two years The maximum period of enrolment for a parttime candidate is: - a.
-For Part I and II: six yearsb.
-For Part II only: four years - (c) After the commencement of study and research for the degree a candidate may, with the permission of the Academic Board, transfer from part-time to full-time status, or vice versa.
+For Part I and II: six years

+- b.
+For Part II only: four years

+- (c) After the commencement of study and research for the degree a candidate may, with the permission of the Academic Board, transfer from part-time to full-time status, or vice versa.
 In granting such permission, the Board shall determine the minimum and maximum period of study and may impose other conditions.